 The Wadsworth Atheneum is simply a beautiful collection of art.
 This treasured institution in Hartford inspires everyone from schoolkids to senior citizens with over 45,000 pieces spanning 5,000 years of creative endeavor.
 Some prized items on permanent display include Hudson River School paintings, the Lifar collection of Ballet Russes paintings and drawings, and a selection of art works collected by J. Pierpont Morgan.
-The Wadsworth has four summer shows on now, showcasing its ability to embrace the contemporary art scene as well as the historical: Be Seen: Portrait Photography Since Stonewall (June 22 – September 15), Giorgione’s La Vecchia (May 15 – August 4), Tom Burr/MATRIX 182/Hinged Figures (June 6 – September 8), and Design in the American Home 1650 – 1850 (ongoing).
+The Wadsworth has several exhibits on this winter, showcasing its ability to embrace the contemporary art scene as well as the historical: Afrocosmologies: American Reflections (October 19, 2019 – January 20, 2020, The Bauhaus Spirit at the Wadsworth Atheneum (now through May 17, 2020), Design in the American Home 1650 – 1850 (ongoing) and in late February next year, Savor: A Revolution in Food Culture (February 29 – May 25, 2020).
 Visit information to the Wadsworth Atheneum is here.

 The Florence Griswold Museum’s mission is two-fold: to be a museum of American Impressionism and to show how the artists lived and worked in this summer colony of Old Lyme.
 Through tours and gallery spaces, visitors learn how the region was discovered, view paintings, and walk through the landscapes that inspired the works.
-There are two current exhibitions on at this time: Fragile Earth: The Naturalist Impulse in Contemporary Art (June 1 – September 8) and An American Place: The Art Colony at Old Lyme (ongoing).
+There are two current exhibitions on at this time: Nothing More American: Immigration, Sanctuary, and Community an Exhibition by Matthew Leifheit and An American Place: The Art Colony at Old Lyme (ongoing).
 Directions to the Florence Griswold Museum in Old Lyme are here.

 The Aldrich Contemporary Art Museum, Ridgefield is one of the most beautiful spaces for contemporary art we’ve ever visited.
 With its simple layout of gallery spaces, screening room, and a learning area, as well as ample natural light, every exhibit looks better here than just about anywhere back in NYC.
-For the summer, there are three exhibits: Harmony Hammond: Material Witness, Five Decades of Art (March 3 – September 15), N. Dash (March 3 – September 15), and Sara Cwynar: Gilded Age (June 9 – November 10).
+For the winter, there are three exhibits: Eva LeWitt: Untitled (Mesh A-J) (October 6, 2019 – April 5, 2020), Weather Report (October 6, 2019 – March 29, 2020), and Zoë Sheehan Saldaña: There Must Be Some Way Out of Here (November 24, 2019 – May 17, 2020).
 Visit information to The Aldrich Museum of Contemporary Art is here.

 Lyman Allyn Art Museum in New London is an excellent example of a regional institution fully engaged with its community.
 Children and adults attend a wide variety of programs: art classes, concerts, gallery tours, lectures, and exhibitions, all focused on bringing art into daily life.
 The permanent collection ranges from the ancient world to the present, there are also displays for art influenced by the southern Connecticut area.
-The two exhibits on view this summer are Discovering New Beauty: Watercolor Landscapes of the Northeast (April 27 – August 3) and Robert Rauschenberg: Ruminations (June 8 – August 11).
+The three exhibits on view this winter are LEGENDS: the Sports Photography of Walter Iooss (now through January 12, 2020), Brought to Light: European Paintings from the Collection (now through September 20, 2020) Grand Menagerie: Animals in Art! (now through January 26, 2020).
+In addition, the museum hosts family-friendly events, workshops, and talks on aspects of the exhibits and collections – you can find details here.
 Directions to the Lyman Allyn Art Museum are here.

 Yale University Art Gallery, New Haven (not to be confused with the Yale Center for British Art) houses a spectacular collection of art representing cultures and time periods from all around the world.
 As if that weren’t enough of a draw, admission is free so there’s no reason not to stop in and look around.
-Their summer exhibit is A Nation Reflected: Stories in American Glass (March 29 – September 29).
-Visit information is here.
+There are several exhibits available this winter, among them Place, Nations, Generations, Beings: 200 Years of Indigenous North American Art (November 1, 2019 – June 21, 2020), Ceremonial Dress from Southwest China: The Ann B. Goodman Collection (September 6, 2019 – January 5, 2020) and William Bailey: Looking through Time (September 6, 2019 – January 5, 2020).
+In January, the gallery will have the powerful exhibit, Reckoning with ‘The Incident’: John Wilson’s Studies for a Lynching Mural (January 17 – May 10, 2020) Visit information is here.